shinkenuu/newton_nameko/README.md

 sh calculate.sh OPERATION
 ```

-This will request the `WEB microservice` to schedule an arithmetic `OPERATION` with arguments in `arguments.json` and retrieve the scheduled `procedure_uuid`.
+This will request the `WEB microservice` to schedule an
-With it, the script can request the `WEB microservice` again, this time for the procedure's details.

 ### Notes

 `Nameko` uses the `eventlets` lib to work it's async magic.